dekorateio/dekorate/docs/documentation/helm.md

   name: helm-on-kubernetes-example
 ...
 ```

+Dekorate will not replace the property at `metadata.name` with `{{ .Values.myModule.name }}`.
+However, Dekorate allows users to define [JSONPath](https://tools.ietf.org/id/draft-goessner-dispatch-jsonpath-00.html) expressions to map properties into the Helm values file.
+Let's see how to do it using the above example to map the property `metadata.name` with `{{ .Values.myModule.name }}`.

+**Note**: JSONPath works with JSON, not YAML.
+So, for testing your expressions, you first need to convert YAML files to JSON files using [this online tool](https://jsonformatter.org/yaml-to-json) and then use some JSONPath online evaluator like [https://jsonpath.com/](https://jsonpath.com/).
+Remember to wrap the json objects into lists.

 After getting familiar with JSONPath, the expression to map the metadata name value is `$..metadata.name`, so you need to add it to your configuration: